-Only a Shareholder whose name appears on the certificate(s) representing its common shares (a "Registered Shareholder") or its duly appointed proxy nominee is permitted to vote at the Meeting.
-A Shareholder is a non-registered Shareholder (a "Non-Registered Shareholder") if its common shares are registered in the name of an intermediary, such as an investment dealer, brokerage firm, bank, trust company, trustee, custodian, administrator or other nominee, or a clearing agency in which the intermediary participates (each, an "Intermediary").
-Accordingly, most Shareholders of the Corporation are Non-Registered Shareholders because the common shares they own are not registered in their names but are instead registered in the name of the Intermediary through which they own the common shares.
+Only a Shareholder whose name appears on the certificate(s) representing its Common Shares (a "Registered Shareholder") or its duly appointed proxy nominee is permitted to vote at the Meeting.
+A Shareholder is a non-registered Shareholder (a "Non-Registered Shareholder") if its Common Shares are registered in the name of an intermediary, such as an investment dealer, brokerage firm, bank, trust company, trustee, custodian, administrator or other nominee, or a clearing agency in which the intermediary participates (each, an "Intermediary").
+Accordingly, most Shareholders of the Corporation are Non-Registered Shareholders because the Common Shares they own are not registered in their names but are instead registered in the name of the Intermediary through which they own the Common Shares.

-More particularly, a person is a Non-Registered Shareholder in respect of common shares which are held on behalf of that person, but which are registered either: (a) in the name of an Intermediary that the Non-Registered Shareholder deals with in respect of the common shares; or (b) in the name of a clearing agency (such as The Canadian Depository for Securities Limited ("CDS")) of which the Intermediary is a participant.
+More particularly, a person is a Non-Registered Shareholder in respect of Common Shares which are held on behalf of that person, but which are registered either: (a) in the name of an Intermediary that the Non-Registered Shareholder deals with in respect of the Common Shares; or (b) in the name of a clearing agency (such as The Canadian Depository for Securities Limited ("CDS")) of which the Intermediary is a participant.
 In Canada, the vast majority of securities are registered under the name of CDS, which acts as nominee for many Canadian brokerage firms.
 Common shares so held by brokers or their nominees can only be voted (for or against resolutions) upon the instructions of the Non-Registered Shareholder.
-Without specific instructions, Intermediaries are prohibited from voting common shares held for Non-Registered Shareholders.

-These proxy solicitation materials are being sent to both Registered Shareholders and Non-Registered Shareholders.
-If the Corporation or its agent has sent these materials directly to a Non-Registered Shareholder, such Non-Registered Shareholder's name and address and information about its holdings of common shares have been obtained in accordance with the requirements under applicable securities laws from the Intermediary holding the common shares on such Non-Registered Shareholder's behalf.
+Without specific instructions, Intermediaries are prohibited from voting Common Shares held for Non-Registered Shareholders.
+These proxy solicitation materials are being retrieved by both Registered Shareholders and Non-Registered Shareholders.
+If the Corporation or its agent has sent the Notice and Access Notification to Shareholders directly to a Non-Registered Shareholder, such Non-Registered Shareholder's name and address and information about its holdings of Common Shares have been obtained in accordance with the requirements under applicable securities laws from the Intermediary holding the Common Shares on such Non-Registered Shareholder's behalf.

 Non-Registered Shareholders who have not objected to their Intermediary disclosing certain information about them to the Corporation are referred to as non-objecting beneficial owners ("NOBOs"), whereas Non-Registered Shareholders who have objected to their Intermediary disclosing ownership information about them to the Corporation are referred to as objecting beneficial owners ("OBOs").
-In accordance with National Instrument 54-101 Communication with Beneficial Owners of Securities of a Reporting Issuer ("NI 54-101"), the Corporation has elected to send the Notice of Meeting, this Information Circular and the related form of proxy or voting instruction form (collectively, the "Meeting Materials") indirectly to the NOBOs and to the OBOs through their Intermediaries.
+In accordance with National Instrument 54-101 Communication with Beneficial Owners of Securities of a Reporting Issuer ("NI 54-101"), the Corporation has elected to send the Notice and Access Notification to Shareholders and the related proxy or voting instruction form (collectively, the "Meeting Materials") indirectly to the NOBOs and to the OBOs through their Intermediaries.